VEVE Whitepaper 2026

 The strategy centres on delivering high-end technology at more accessible price points, while actively reshaping brand perception.

 “We are no longer cheap and cheerful,” Wee said.
+“As a brand, we need to close the gap.”

-Beyond sport: expanding the brand playbook
+Expanding the brand playbook

 Sport has long been a cornerstone of Hisense’s global marketing strategy, particularly through partnerships like FIFA.
 But in Australia, the mix is broadening.